This post may contain affiliate links. Please read my privacy policy.

 - Don’t skip the deep frying step!
 I always deep-fry the chicken before simmering it in the sauce.
 This step creates a crispy, golden texture while locking in all the juicy flavors, making each bite tender yet crispy.

-- I always go for a mild or classic canned tomato soup.
+- I recommend a mild or classic canned tomato soup.
 It adds the perfect amount of sweetness without being too tangy, helping to create a rich, balanced sauce that brings all the flavors together.

-- I blend the red onion, ginger, galangal, garlic, and chilies into a smooth paste.
+- Blend the red onion, ginger, galangal, garlic, and chilies into a smooth paste.
 It really brings out all the amazing aromas and makes the sauce super flavorful!

-- I always make sure to let the spice paste simmer until the oil separates—this is what we call pecah minyak.
+- Please make sure to let the spice paste simmer until the oil separates—this is what we call pecah minyak.
 This step makes sure the spices are cooked through and gives the sauce a rich, flavorful kick that’s so authentic.

 Frequently Asked Questions